Author: WSSG

 Establishing Key Performance Indicators (KPIs)

 Key Performance Indicators (KPIs) are quantifiable metrics that measure a company’s success in achieving its goals.
 Establishing KPIs helps track progress and determine the effectiveness of strategies.
 For example, a company might set KPIs for revenue growth, customer retention rates, or market share.
+Furthermore, in fields like construction, it can be important to use specific construction KPI metrics and monitoring, for instance, to accurately assess project success.
+These metrics can differ for different industries and help track critical factors such as project completion time, safety incident rates, and budget adherence, which can be essential for the profitability and sustainability of firms.

 Regularly reviewing these indicators allows businesses to make informed decisions.
 Adjustments can be made based on the data collected, ensuring that strategies remain aligned with overall objectives.
 KPIs serve as a focal point for accountability and performance assessment.